ryedough/sorting/readme.md

 # Sorting Practice
-implementing sorting into rust from "Algorithm Design Manual" book by Steven S. Skiena
+implementing sorting function from "Algorithm Design Manual" book by Steven S. Skiena into rust

 ## Benchmark
-The result were average from 10 runs of each sort function
+The result is the average time taken by the sort function in 10 iterations
 $n$ is the number of elements in the array

 | Sort Function | $n = 100$ | $n = 10,000$ | $n = 1,000,000$ |